enphase/nl5py/README.md

 ```

 ## Working with filters
 The [scipy.signal](https://scipy.org/) library has many powerful filtering functions.
 These produce the transfer function coefficients that can be used with the F(s) and F(z) function components in NL5.
 The method 'load_filter_params' is used to assign the numerators coefficients (the b's) and the denominator coefficients (the a's) to the NL5 component F(s) or F(z).
-The order of the filter must need exceed 5.
+The order of the filter must not exceed 5.

 ### Method Prototype:
-load_filter_params(self, name='F1', b=b, a=a, analog=True)
+load_filter_params(self, name, b, a, analog=True)

 'name' is the name of the NL5 component F(s) or F(z), such as 'F1'

 'b' are the numerator coefficients of the filter

 'a' are the denominator coefficients of the filter

+'analog' determines whether the coefficients a and b are for an analog or digital filter

 ### Notes